 - Bond with your baby sooner – Mothers want to do everything they can to bond with their growing baby.
 Fetal dopplers provide an intimate connection that wasn’t readily available for previous generations.
 Today, you can hear when they hiccup and listen to their fast heartbeat.
 A fetal doppler is your own personal stethoscope into any other sound they make while moving around.

-- Reassurance – It’s incredibly stressful for some women to go weeks between doctor’s visits, unsure if their baby is healthy and well.
+- Reassurance – It’s incredibly stressful for some women to go weeks between doctor’s visits, , unable to use a professional ultrasound machine and unsure if their baby is healthy and well.
 Having a safe, easy-to-use fetal doppler at home allows peace of mind for exactly that situation.